 - 300 Bids for $180.00 } All Bid Pack cost you .60 cents per bid.

 My Final Opinion of QuiBids

-The shady part of all penny auction sites are the amount of money they pull in.
+The shady part of all penny auction sites is the amount of money they pull in.
 I don’t know how they sleep at night but also their not holding a gun to anyone’s head either.
 So be informed and research, protecting your money.
-I would suggest other ways of getting merchandise for cheap rather than using a penny auction site, just my 2 cent-a-renos.
+I would suggest other ways of getting merchandise for cheap rather than using a penny auction site, just my two cent-a-renos.
 But deals are to be readily had here…with experience and patience.